 In line with applicable laws and regulations, both the Company and Reinet Fund have adopted a complaints management policy, and the complaints procedure to be followed by potential complainants has been published on the Reinet website.

 The Company has issued two classes of shares, namely management shares and ordinary shares.
-The ordinary shares are listed and traded on the Luxembourg Stock Exchange, the Euronext Amsterdam (with effect from 14 November 2017) and the Johannesburg Stock Exchange (with effect from 29 November 2017).
+The ordinary shares are listed and traded on the Luxembourg Stock Exchange, Euronext Amsterdam (with effect from 14 November 2017) and on the Johannesburg Stock Exchange (with effect from 29 November 2017).

 The ordinary shares confer on the shareholder the entitlement to participate in and to vote at meetings of shareholders, with each share carrying the right to one vote.
 Each share also entitles each shareholder to receive a proportionate share of any dividend that the Company may declare and a proportionate share of the net assets of the Company on liquidation.
 The liability of shareholders is limited to the amount of their investment in the Company.